API-Skeletons/zf-doctrine-graphql/README.md

 There are three sections to the generated configuration:

-* zf-doctrine-graphql: An array of configuration options.
+* `zf-doctrine-graphql`: An array of configuration options.
 The options are
-* * limit: The maximum number of results to return for each entity or collection.
+  * limit: The maximum number of results to return for each entity or collection.

-* zf-doctrine-graphql-query-provider: This allows you to provide security to your top level entity queries.
+* `zf-doctrine-graphql-query-provider`: This allows you to provide security to your top level entity queries.
 For each top level entity query a query provider is required.

-* zf-doctrine-graphql-hydrator: An array of hydrator configurations.
+* `zf-doctrine-graphql-hydrator`: An array of hydrator configurations.
 Every entity within the tree of data you will serve through GraphQL must have a Hydrator Configuration.

 To generate configuration: